 - Facilitate the securing of an employment position upon graduation.

-The academic side of our Internship Course involves conducting a sociological observation of your internship site.
+Additionally, you will conduct a sociological observation of your internship site.
 You will be expected to document your sociological observation via reflective journal entries and the writing of a formal research proposal pertaining to your internship experience.
-These two exercises will evidence the skills and training you have gained via your sociology coursework.
+These two exercises will provide evidence of the skills and training you have gained via your sociology coursework.

-Specific Learning outcomes of the Internship Course and its assessment include:
+Learning outcomes from your internship and assessment include: